-When you prepare your cluster for vSAN, review the requirements of the vSAN license.
+When you prepare your cluster for Virtual SAN, review the requirements of the Virtual SAN license.

-Make sure that you obtained a valid license for full host configuration control in the cluster.
+- Make sure that you obtained a valid license for full host configuration control in the cluster.
 The license should be different from the one that you used for evaluation purposes.

-After the license or the evaluation period of a vSAN expires, you can continue to use the current configuration of vSAN resources.
+After the license or the evaluation period of a Virtual SAN expires, you can continue to use the current configuration of Virtual SAN resources.
 However, you cannot add capacity to a disk group or create disk groups.

-If the cluster consists of all-flash disk groups, verify that the all-flash feature is available under your license.
+- If the cluster consists of all-flash disk groups, verify that the all-flash feature is available under your license.

-If the vSAN cluster uses advanced features such as deduplication and compression or stretched cluster, verify that the feature is available under your license.
+- If the Virtual SAN cluster uses advanced features such as deduplication and compression or stretched cluster, verify that the feature is available under your license.

-Consider the CPU capacity of the vSAN license across the cluster when adding and removing hosts to the cluster.
+Consider the CPU capacity of the Virtual SAN license across the cluster when adding and removing hosts to the cluster.

-vSAN licenses have per CPU capacity.
-When you assign a vSAN license to a cluster, the amount of license capacity that is used equals the total number of CPUs on the hosts that participate in the cluster.
+Virtual SAN licenses have per CPU capacity.
+When you assign a Virtual SAN license to a cluster, the amount of license capacity that is used equals the total number of CPUs on the hosts that participate in the cluster.